LevelPixel/ComfyUI-LevelPixel/README.md

 Nodes are very convenient because you can use them to remove unnecessary tags by certain categories, for example, to clean up tags and prepare them for use.
 You can use this to get certain prompts from an image (for example, if you need a description of only the background from an image - you can get this category of tags if you set the "background" category in Tag Category Keeper).

 The core functionality is taken from [comfyui_tag_fillter](https://github.com/sugarkwork/comfyui_tag_fillter) and belongs to its authors.

+## Load LoRA Tag

+LoRA loader from text in the style of Automatic1111 and Forge WebUI.
+For this version of loader, text output for errors when loading LoRA has been added as widget on node.

+The core functionality is taken from [comfyui_lora_tag_loader](https://github.com/badjeff/comfyui_lora_tag_loader) and belongs to its authors.

 ## Model Unloader nodes